lmarena/lmarena.github.io/_posts/2025-02-01-repochat-arena.md

 - [**Further Analysis and Results**](#further-analysis-and-results): retriever and style controlled leaderboards, and other analysis of model rankings.

 ## Initial Leaderboards
-Since there are two separate components (retriever and responder), we produce two separate leaderboards.
-Jump to [this section](#leaderboard-calculation) for details about how the leaderboards are calculated, and to [further analysis](#style-control) for more leaderboards.
+Since there are two separate components (retriever and answer), we produce two separate leaderboards.
+Jump to [this section](#leaderboard-calculation) for details about how the leaderboards are calculated, and to [further analysis](#further-analysis-and-results) for more leaderboards such as [style-control](#style-control).
 All leaderboards can be reproduced using our [google colab notebook](https://colab.research.google.com/drive/1sdSE07D7IqKAdb8LwMlOGCIfmWih3Df3?usp=sharing).

 <div style="margin-left: auto; margin-right: auto; width: fit-content;">
 <table style="width:100%; border-collapse: collapse; border: 1px solid lightgray; background-color: white;">